 I have a what’s in my bag and purse review today!
 Many of you have asked for a review on the Céline Mini Belt Bags that I have and I’ve finally feel ready to provide my thoughts about it today.
 To date there are two sizes of the Céline Belt Bag and I have the smaller version called the “mini” size.
 It comes in a variety of material finishes, I bought two of the grained leather earlier this year in February in the Light Taupe and Black.
 It’s one of my larger purses but it has good proportions so it doesn’t overwhelm my petite 5’3″ frame.
 Full dimensions and current color options can be found on the Céline website by season.
 Price will vary depending on material, size and season – mine were $2,400 each before tax.
 They were indeed very expensive purchases and I had thought long and hard about buying them for over a year before splurging.
 I could not decide on a color so I did what I usually do with clothing and shoes – I bought multiples.
 I did think the style would be classic enough even though it’s on the trendy side.
 It seemed like a versatile kind of purse for my lifestyle and taste so I decided it was worth the splurge.

-First before I go into the review I want to point out that Truffle is having a 20% off sale on full-priced items.
-Use code INSIDER20 at checkout for 20% off (ends October 31).
 The Clarity Clutch Mini is shown in this post and it now comes as a standalone item (without the gold card case).
 Click on the Truffle tag at the bottom of this post to see other features and reviews of their products.
 They really help with organization and also make cute gifts!

 Both of the Belt Bag I have has a grained leather which is very sturdy.
 It comes with gold hardware, a removeable strap, outer zip pocket and interior pocket.
 I usually take very good care of my purses as the ones I buy tend to be on the expensive side so I want them to stay in good condition and last as long as possible.
 I had placed my light taupe bag (seen here) on one of our sofas and our cat had a spurt of energy and went running and jumping over every surface he could reach in the house.
 He decided the bag on the couch would be something good to pounce on/attack.
 It survived and there is a slight noticeable scratch on the bottom front corner that you can only see if I point it out.
 I have since stopped putting them in areas where the cat can jump to.